10-Minute Mentaiko Cucumber Salad: The Ultimate No-Cook Japanese Side

 Crisp cucumber with spicy mentaiko, a perfect Japanese side for summer

 But you still need to eat.
-As they say, a happy stomach keeps you young.
+As they say, a well-fed stomach keeps you feeling young.
 So you peek in the fridge and wonder: is there something light, cool, and easy you can toss together that doesn’t need a hot stove?
 One less stir-fry is one less reason to sweat.

 And there it is, tucked in the corner: that everyday cucumber you always grab at the market.
 Nothing fancy — just a humble, budget-friendly cucumber waiting to be turned into a quick Japanese home-style side dish.

-Give it a quick rinse, sprinkle with a bit of salt, and scrub the skin gently like an exfoliation.
-Rinse off the salt, slice it into bite-sized pieces, then add another pinch of salt to draw out excess water — even the cucumber has to sweat in this heat! :)
+Give it a quick rinse, sprinkle with a bit of salt, and gently rub the skin with salt, almost like giving it a quick scrub.
+Rinse off the salt, slice it into bite-sized pieces, then add another pinch of salt to draw out excess moisture — even the cucumber has to sweat in this heat! :)

-Slice it like a book for extra crunch and flavor.
+Slice it like a book (accordion cut) for extra crunch and flavor.

-Cut it like pages in a book so the marinade soaks in — extra crunchy and tasty.
+Cut it like pages in a book (accordion cut) so the marinade soaks in — extra crunchy and flavorful.

 Next comes the seasoning: a pinch of shio kombu (salted seasoned kelp), a spoonful of mentaiko (spicy cod roe), and a drizzle of toasted sesame oil.
 Nothing overwhelms; every bite is perfectly balanced.
 It’s not the kind of taste that shouts, but the kind that makes you think, “Hmm, this works so well together.”